Ask-DNA/DynamicFilters/README.md

   Occurs when using types that do not support the operators required by the selected filter option type.
   For example, for ```FilterOptionType.GreaterThanOrEqual```, the exception will be thrown when using a type that does not support the ```>=``` operator.

++ ```InvalidInnerFilterConfigurationException : InvalidOperationException```

+  Occurs when using composite filters, which inner filters are invalid.